Cy Young's perfect game: The game

 Young's perfect game occurred on May 5, 1904.
 The Americans were playing the Philadelphia Athletics at Huntington Avenue Grounds in Boston, Massachusetts.
 10,267 people attended the game, which at the time, was the largest regular-season attendance in the stadium's history.
 Many of the fans specifically came to watch the duel between Young and Athletics pitcher Rube Waddell, two of the best pitchers in the league.
-In 1904, Waddell recorded 349 strikeouts, which stood as the single-season MLB record until it was broken by Sandy Koufax, who recorded 382 strikeouts in 1965.
+In 1904, Waddell recorded 349 strikeouts, which stood as the single-season MLB record until 1965 when Sandy Koufax recorded 382 strikeouts.
 On May 2, Waddell faced Americans pitcher Jesse Tannehill and threw a shutout, and a newspaper article written before the May 5 game claimed Waddell said he would, "give the same to [Young] as I gave to Tannehill".

 Young was excellent through the first two innings, striking out three of the first six batters.
 The first batter of the third inning, shortstop Monte Cross, hit a pop-up into shallow right field that nearly dropped for a hit.
 Right fielder Buck Freeman came "tearing in from right like a deer" to catch the ball, according to Young.
 In the fourth, first baseman Harry Davis hit a foul ball pop-up that was caught by catcher Lou Criger before he nearly collided with the Boston dugout.
 Fans began to cheer louder from the fifth inning onward whenever Young pitched.
 However, as baseball historians Glenn Stout and Richard Johnson note, the concept of a perfect game did not exist in 1904, and while the concept of a no-hitter did exist, they were not as widely celebrated.
 Thus, Stout and Johnson speculate fans were instead simply engrossed in the duel between Young and Waddell.